 - Watching for behavior changes that signal sadness, confusion, or memory loss

-Home health aides can assist with travel to and from outings and appointments, including:
+Home health aides can also assist with travel to and from outings and appointments and with in-home respite care.

 What to Expect from VNS Health

-Our team will take time to get to know you — your preferences, cultural background, and daily routines — before choosing the best aide for your needs.
-We’ll work to match you with someone who speaks your language, understands your customs, and might even know how to prepare your favorite foods.
+When you contact VNS Health, our team will take time to get to know you — your preferences, cultural background, and daily routines — before choosing the best aide for your needs.

 Your VNS Health home health aide works under the supervision of a registered nurse.
 As part of your care, the nurse will routinely check in to ensure all is well.